 A short road that has the longest dream in the world.

-It basically all comes out to getting as drunk and crazy as you want without anyone (especially people back home) will ever know or care about.
+It basically all comes out to getting as drunk and crazy as you want without anyone (especially people back home) ever knowing or caring about it.

-Maybe it’s because by now I know so many other cool (and less touristic) places in Bangkok, maybe it’s because it’s not accessible with the metro (just by bus or taxi), maybe because I mostly prefer white skinned Thai girls now (which are rare in Khaosan).
+Maybe it’s because by now I know so many other cool (and less touristic) places in Bangkok, maybe it’s because it’s not accessible with the metro (well, the new Sanam Chai MRT Station is closest, it’s 2km away), maybe because I mostly prefer white skinned Thai girls now (which are rare in Khaosan).
 Probably it’s a combination of everything.
-Anyway it’s still fun going for a night out to Khaosan but at least for me by now I know tons of other places in Bangkok where I can have fun too.
+Anyway it’s still fun going out to Khaosan for a night, but at least for me by now I know tons of other places in Bangkok where I can have fun too.

-By the way, my favorite bar in Khaosan is Sakul House, it’s located on the corner of Soi Rambuttri, the street that runs parallel to Khaosan Road.
+By the way, my favorite bar in Khaosan is Villa Cha Cha Bar (picture below), it’s located on the corner of Soi Rambuttri, the street that runs parallel to Khaosan Road.
 It’s great to sit, drink and eat there (ideally with your date), listen to the great live music and watch the people and ongoings out on the street.

 Did you know that Khaosan (in Thai ข้าวสาร) literally means milled rice?
 That’s because the area used to be a huge rice market, due to the proximity to the Chao Praya river where it was shipped from the farms of the countryside.